TusharSanisare/TPT-Restaurant-website-PHP/README.md

 - [Installation](#installation)

 ## Features

 ### Online Table Booking
 This feature allows users to book a table online by filling out a form with details such as name, date, phone, email, number of people, and special requests.
 Once the booking is confirmed by the admin, the user automatically receives a confirmation email.
 This feature provides a seamless and user-friendly experience for customers.
 **Screenshot:**

 ![Online Table Booking](path/to/your/screenshot1.png)

 ### Admin Panel
 The authenticated admin panel provides options for the restaurant's admin to manage the website.
-Admins can add or
+Admins can add or update menu items, view and confirm booking requests, delete bookings, and print logs of previous bookings in PDF or Word format.
+This ensures that the restaurant management process is smooth and efficient.

+### Responsive UI/UX
+The website features a modern and responsive design, ensuring a smooth user experience across devices.
+Whether users access the site from a desktop, tablet, or smartphone, the interface adapts seamlessly to provide a consistent and visually appealing experience.

+### Menu Display
+Users can view the restaurant's menu online, making it easy for them to explore the offerings before booking a table or visiting the restaurant.

+### Testimonials
+Display customer feedback and testimonials to build trust and showcase the positive experiences of previous visitors.

+### Location & Contact
+This section provides information about the restaurant's location and contact details, making it easy for users to find and connect with the restaurant.

+## Tech Stack
+- **Frontend**: HTML, CSS, JavaScript
+- **Backend**: PHP
+- **Database**: MySQL
+- **Email**: PHPMailer for automated email confirmations